Understanding the ways to overcome homesickness when living abroad

 I remember clearly how my last weekend before moving abroad was.
-It was Carnival, and in Brazil it is celebrated everywhere, although in different manners.
+It was Carnival, and in Brazil, it is celebrated everywhere, although in different manners.
 I was with a big group of friends in a small city where, during this time of the year, young students from different regions come to celebrate this annual party.
-We rented a house so during the day we drank beer, made barbecue and swam in the pool (which was tiny for all of us, but it was Carnival, so nobody cares).
+We rented a house so during the day we drank beer, made barbecue, and swam in the pool (which was tiny for all of us, but it was Carnival, so nobody cares).
 We gave pre-parties and went to the big celebrations during the night.

 It was awesome, and it was supposed to be from Saturday to Tuesday.
-However, on Monday morning I received a call from the HR telling me that the bureaucratic procedures of my expatriation finished, so I should be flying to my new country next Wednesday.
+However, on Monday morning I received a call from HR telling me that the bureaucratic procedures of my expatriation were finished, so I should be flying to my new country next Wednesday.
 I needed to leave almost immediately to prepare my luggage.

 Maybe because this was one of the last moments before I move out, I really missed Carnival during my first two years abroad.
 When I saw my friends enjoying it, while I was in places where this celebration is virtually nonexistent, it made me feel blue.
 After some time my pals also moved out, some of them married and had kids, and now, eight years later, I barely remind carnival exists.
 It is not important to me anymore.

 The home you left doesn’t exist anymore

-Each time I went back to Singapore I would be excited to return to where I had grown up, nostalgia tugging at my heart strings each time I heard the roar of an airplane engine – I was going home!
+Each time I went back to Singapore I would be excited to return to where I had grown up, nostalgia tugging at my heartstrings each time I heard the roar of an airplane engine – I was going home!
 But what happens when home is no longer home?
 When instead of warmth and nostalgia all you feel is displacement and loss? […] I feel like a foreigner in my own country.
 There is an echoing bitter aftertaste that I cannot quite identify at the end of each day.
 I am living there, but each time it grows ever more distant, like the best friend you used to have that you’re drifting apart from and it frightens me.

 Some will see those changes as matureness developing after facing difficulties across the world.
 Others, however, may understand it as pretentious or even fake, made just to impress.
 Digression: in some cases, they are right.
-I saw a fair quota of expats that artificially change their accent and pretend to appear cosmopolitan, but just look ridiculous.
+I saw a fair quota of expatriates (there are six kinds of expatriates) that artificially change their accents and pretend to appear cosmopolitan, but just look ridiculous.

 By all means, however, the cultural shock you experience will change you.

-According to the Cambridge dictionary, homesickness is the feeling of being unhappy because of being away from home for a long period:
+According to the Cambridge Dictionary, homesickness is the feeling of being unhappy because of being away from home for a long period: